-- Items such as medical information, driver’s license, insurance, and vehicle registration should be up to date and readily accessible.
+- Items such as medical information, driver’s license, insurance, and vehicle registration should be up-to-date and readily accessible.

 - Remove or properly secure loose items in your vehicle to prevent the possibility of them flying around during impact.

-- Keep your cell phone charged and readily available to dial 911 and to take photos of the scene.
+- Keep your cell phone charged and readily available to dial 911 and take photos of the scene.

 - Consider keeping a first aid kit and emergency seat belt cutter/window breaker tool in your vehicle.